Still polishing this one. Want to walk through it together?

 The pattern that was costing 30 minutes per call

-The editor wasn’t built for the rhythm of a live interview, so Talent Partners ran a parallel system — and quality slipped every time fatigue did.
-The fix wasn’t a smarter form.
-It was a different premise: what if the editor served the call, not the database?
-I worked with engineering to restructure it for real-time note-taking, with a Notes section catching qualitative observations.
-The external tool walked out of the workflow.
+The editor wasn’t built for a live interview’s rhythm, so Talent Partners ran a parallel system — quality slipped when fatigue did.
+The fix was a different premise: what if the editor served the call, not the database?
+Engineering and I restructured it for real-time note-taking with a Notes section for qualitative observations.
+The external tool walked out.

 Before